From longest to shortest wavelength, they are: red, orange, yellow, green, blue, indigo, and violet .

 The magnitude and phase spectra are calculated from the complex output Xf using abs(Xf) and angle(Xf), respectively (see Example 3.3).
 Again, the angle routine gives phase in radians so as to convert to the more commonly used degrees scale by 360/(2π).

-Read moreWhat is the spectrum of light?
+Read moreWhat is the phase of a Fourier transform?

 Read more